guybenyosef/full_interpretation/README.md

 ###### Install full intepretation dataset:
-To create the full dataset of mirc image and their interpretation as segmentation maps:
-Update the file CONSTS.py to your current folder locations, and then run:
+To create the full dataset of mirc images and their interpretations (as segmentation maps) update the file CONSTS.py to your current folder locations, and then run:
 `$python gen_mirc_interp_dataset.py`

-This should create a ~12M size folder containing mirc images as well as their segmentation maps.
+This should create a ~12M size folder containing mirc images and their segmentation maps.

 #### Paper